MyHush/sietch/README.md

 in any way.
 This preserves compatibility with all existing Zcash protocol ecosystem software at a very low level.

-Sietch defines certain wallet and transction conditions that must be upheld for transactions to be accepted by the network as well as making all clients have new default behavior that is more privacy-preserving.
+Sietch defines certain wallet and transaction conditions that must be upheld for transactions to be accepted by the network as well as making all clients have new default behavior that is more privacy-preserving.
 This involves both new wallet behavior that is non-consensus and also new consensus rules.